Gerardo Machado

 Gerardo Machado y Morales (28 September 1871 – 29 March 1939) was a general of the Cuban War of Independence and President of Cuba from 1925 to 1933.

 Machado was elected president in 1924 as the leader of the Liberal Party, a moderate reform-oriented party.
 He entered the presidency with widespread popularity and support from the major political parties.
 However, his support declined over time and Machado took dictatorial powers.
 Despite promising to govern only for one term, he ran for re-election in 1928 and won a non-democratic election where the opposition was repressed.
-As protests and rebellions became more strident, his administration curtailed free speech and imprisoned, exiled, and murdered Machado's opponents.
+As protests and rebellions became more strident, his administration curtailed free speech and imprisoned, exiled, and murdered his opponents.

 Ultimately, in 1933, Machado was forced to step down in favor of a provisional government headed by Carlos Manuel de Céspedes y Quesada and brokered by US ambassador Sumner Welles.
 Machado went into exile in Miami Beach, Florida.

 Family and education

 Machado was born in 1871 as the oldest child in his family, in the central province of Las Villas (today known as Villa Clara).
 Machado's father, Gerardo Machado y Castellón, served with Cuban rebels in all three of the major wars of rebellion against Spain.
 Machado had two younger siblings, a brother named Carlos and a sister named Consuelo.
-He and his siblings grew up on their family's cattle farm, during the Ten Year's War, where his father attained the rank of major.
+He and his siblings grew up on their family's cattle farm, during the Ten Years' War, where his father attained the rank of major.
 The war ended without Cuba achieving independence.
 When he was in his early 20s, Machado engaged in growing and selling tobacco.

 As a young man, he married Elvira Machado Nodal (28 October 1868 in Villa Clara – 1968).
 They had three daughters together: Laudelina (Nena), Ángela Elvira, and Berta.